-(In Thousands of New Taiwan Dollars and foreign currencies) guar er-party of antee and orsement Limitation on Highest Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ guarantees to No Name of guarantor Relationship with the Company balance of guarantees and endorsements during the period Balance of guarantees and endorsements as of reporting date Amount of property pledged for guarantees and endorsements endorsements to net worth of the latest financial statements Maximum amount of guarantees and endorsements endorsements/ guarantees to third parties on behalf of subsidiary endorsements/ guarantees to third parties on behalf of parent company Mainland 0 Company 100% owned subsidiary 401,718 150,000 150,000 - - 37.34 % 401,718 Yes No No 0 AU 100% owned subsidiary 401,718 40,000 40,000 3,685 - 9.96 % 401,718 Yes No No
+(In Thousands of New Taiwan Dollars and foreign currencies)

+guara er-party of antee and orsement Limitation on Highest Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ guarantees to No. Name of guarantor Relationship with the Company balance of guarantees and endorsements during the period endorsements Amount of property pledged for guarantees and endorsements Maximum amount of guarantees and endorsements endorsements/ guarantees to third parties on behalf of subsidiary endorsements/ guarantees to third parties on behalf of parent company third parties on behalf of companies in Mainland China 0 Company AU 100% owned subsidiary 440,919 150,000 150,000 - - 34.02 % 440,919 Yes No No 0 Company 100% owned subsidiary 440,919 40,000 40,000 7,311 - 9.07 % 440,919 Yes No No

-Note : According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsements and guarantees, which the Company or the Group is permitted to provide, shall not exceed 100% of the Company's net worth.
+Note: According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsements and guarantees, which the Company or the Group is permitted to provide, shall not exceed 100% of the Company's net worth.